TritonDataCenter/triton-go/README.md

 The acceptance tests depend upon a few things in your Triton setup:

-- the [Ubuntu 24.04](https://docs.tritondatacenter.com/public-cloud/instances/infrastructure/images/ubuntu) LX image to be installed
+- the [Ubuntu 24.04](https://docs.tritondatacenter.com/public-cloud/instances/virtual-machines/images) HVM image to be installed
 - a generic package with Memory in the range of 128MB to 1024MB
 - a public (external) network to provision with
 - if your Triton setup is used for testing - then running